mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 marketing person.
 And they are basically like self sufficient that they can actually go in and solve the whole problem space, like from, from start to finish and deliver that.
-And then apart from like these neck squats that are assembled, we also have like teams, so reserved.
+And then apart from like these dynamic squats that are assembled, we also have like teams, so reserved.
 The iOS team is I think, seven people.And the Android team.
-And then we have backend and from then, and, you know, basically they're, they're kind of like focusing more on like the holistic view of the code basis.
+And then we have backend and frontend and, you know, basically they're, they're kind of like focusing more on like the holistic view of the code basis.
 Yeah.
 So that's kind of how we work.
 And then we also have something called internal Dues, which is based like team specific.
-We call them Dues, but you always got projects that, for instance, like iOS-14 is an upcoming due and it's only affecting the iOS team and they basically have like some, a person allocated.
+We call them Dues, which is based on projects that, for instance, like iOS-14 is an upcoming Due and it's only affecting the iOS team and they basically have like some, a person allocated.
 Sometimes it can also have the two persons allocated for that.
 And apart from